RadAgent: A tool-using AI agent for stepwise interpretation of chest computed tomography: Methods

 Analogously, if $M_G$ and $P_G$ denote the numbers of ground truth findings that are fully and partially matched in the candidate report, respectively, then the abnormality recall is

 The factor $0.5$ assigns partial credit to partially matched findings.
 We then define the abnormality F1 score as:

 We then define our total report quality reward as the sum of both F1 scores:

-The remaining terms quantify the quality of the tool use trajectory.
+The remaining terms quantify the quality of the tool-use trajectory.
 First, we measure \emph{tool success}.
 If $N_{\mathrm{call}}$ denotes the total number of tool calls in a trajectory and $N_{\mathrm{succ}}$ the number of tool calls that execute successfully, then

 Second, we reward \emph{tool diversity}.
 If $N_{\mathrm{used}}$ denotes the number of distinct tools used at least once in the trajectory and $N_{\mathrm{avail}}$ the total number of available tools, then